Nights into Dreams: Development

-Nights was developed using Silicon Graphics workstations for graphical designs and Sega Saturn emulators running on Hewlett-Packard machines for programming.
+Nights was developed using Silicon Graphics workstations for graphical designs and Saturn emulators running on Hewlett-Packard machines for programming.
 There were problems during early stages of development because of a lack of games to use as reference; the team had to redesign the Spring Valley level numerous times and build "everything from scratch".
-The team used the Sega Graphics Library operating system, said by many developers to make programming for the Saturn dramatically easier, only sparingly, instead creating the game almost entirely with custom libraries.
+The team only sparingly used the Sega Graphics Library operating system, said by many developers to make programming for the Saturn dramatically easier, and instead mostly used custom libraries.
 Because the Sonic Team offices did not include soundproof studios, team members recorded sound effects at night.
 According to Naka, every phrase in the game has a meaning; for example, "abayo" is Japanese slang for "goodbye".
 The team felt that the global market would be less resistant to a game featuring full 3D CGI cut scenes than 2D anime.
-Norihiro Nishiyama, the designer of the in-game movies, felt that the 3D cutscenes were a good method to show the different concepts of dreaming and waking up.
-Naka said that the movies incorporate realism to make it more difficult for the player to disambiguate the boundary between dreams and reality.
+Norihiro Nishiyama, the designer of the in-game movies, felt that the 3D cutscenes were a good method to show the concepts of dreaming and waking up.
+Naka said that they incorporate realism to make it more difficult for the player to disambiguate the boundary between dreams and reality.

 The development took longer than expected because of the team's inexperience with Saturn hardware and uncertainty about using the full 560 megabyte space on the CD-ROM.
-The team initially thought that the game would consume around 100 megabytes of data, and at one point considered releasing it on two separate discs.
-Iizuka said that the most difficult part of development was finding a way of handling the "contradiction" of using 2D sidescroller controls in a fully 3D game.
-Naka limited the flying mechanic to "invisible 2D tracks" because early beta testing revealed that the game was too difficult to play in full 3D.
+They initially thought the game would consume around 100 megabytes of data, and at one point considered releasing it on two discs.
+Iizuka said that the most difficult part of development was handling the "contradiction" of using 2D sidescroller controls in a fully 3D game.
+Naka limited the flying mechanic to "invisible 2D tracks" because early beta testing revealed that the game was too difficult in full 3D.
 The standard Saturn gamepad was found to be insufficient to control Nights in flight, so the team developed the Saturn analog controller.
 It took about six months to develop, and the team went through many ideas for alternate controllers, including one shaped like a Nights doll.